nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/03-downloading-liferay-dxp.md

 ## Tomcat Bundle

-The best starting point for _most_ people is the Liferay DXP Tomcat Bundle.
-Using the Liferay Tomcat bundle is the simplest and fastest way to get started with Liferay DXP.
-The Liferay Tomcat bundle includes the Apache Tomcat application server with DXP pre-deployed.
+The best starting point for _most_ people is the Liferay DXP Tomcat bundle.
+Using the Liferay Tomcat bundle is the simplest, fastest way to get started with Liferay DXP.
+The Tomcat bundle includes the Apache Tomcat application server with DXP pre-deployed.

 ## Docker Image

 A Docker image may also be used to get started quickly on Liferay DXP.
 Docker images may be obtained from [Docker Hub](https://hub.docker.com/u/liferay).

-## WAR and Dependency JARs
+## WAR and Dependencies

-A `.war` file is also provided that can be deployed to any [supported application server](https://help.liferay.com/hc/categories/360000894391-Product-Support) along with the supporting dependency JARs.
-This method of installation requires a user to install DXP by deploying the Liferay DXP `.war` and dependencies to an application server.
+Liferay provides DXP as a `.war` file (WAR) that can be deployed to any [supported application server](https://help.liferay.com/hc/categories/360000894391-Product-Support) along with the dependency `.zip` files.

-* DXP 7.2 WAR file
+* Liferay DXP WAR file
 * Dependencies ZIP file
 * OSGi Dependencies ZIP file